base-org/contract-deployments/setup-templates/template-gas-increase/README.md

 This runbook invokes two scripts which allow our signers to sign two different calls for our Incident Multisig, which are both defined in the [base-org/contracts](https://github.com/base-org/contracts) repository:

-1. `UpgradeGasLimit` -- This script will update the gas limit to our new limit of 180M gas
+1. `UpgradeGasLimit` -- This script will update the gas limit to our new limit of TODO gas
 2. `RollbackGasLimit` -- This script establishes a rollback call in the case we need to revert to gas

 The values we are sending are statically defined in the `.env`.